selvaradov/1on1bot/README.md

   - I think this is OK to have, but with a bit of effort it can be changed.
 - Also, if a user leaves during the middle of a week, their ex-partner won't be asked to give feedback, since they're no longer in the programme.
 Again, I think this makes sense.
 - I'm open to modifying the definition of "disengaged", e.g. maybe it should be cumulative not consecutive, maybe three is too low/high, etc.

+### Pairing algorithm
+To reduce repeat pairings, the bot scores every possible pair by how long it has been since the two users last met.
+Pairs that have never met get the highest score.
+After handling any preferred pairs, it greedily selects from the highest scoring pairs so that people you haven't met in a while are prioritised.
+Anyone left without a partner is kept for the following week.